Pinchus Kremegne: Legacy

 Amedeo Modigliani, Le peintre Kremegne, 1916, Museum of Fine Arts Bern.

-Underestimated as an artist today, he is overshadowed by Soutine and Chagall.
+Not highly esteemed as an artist today, he is overshadowed by Soutine and Chagall.
 He was remembered with a posthumous one-man show in the Quartier Les Halles in Paris in the 1990s.
 A more structured vision of nature than Soutine's, Krémègne's last paintings prefigure the work of painters such as Leon Kossoff and Frank Auerbach in England.